Ictp/Repozer/README.md

 There are some things that you should notice:
 - Results pagination has been disabled and results are limited to 5000 (you can change this behaviour by yourself by looking into code)
-- Search is inside Events, not Contributions (right now, to make it faster... in the future we will let you choose)
+- Search is inside Events, and Contributions, not Materials (will come asap...)
 - You can add/edit indexing by editing repozeIndexer.py and createRepozeCatalog.py